What’s the difference between tax-sheltered and Roth contributions?

 Learn more with this side-by-side comparison chart.

 1This information applies to tax-sheltered contributions and Roth elective deferrals within an employer-sponsored retirement plan.
-Not all plans off the Roth option.
+Not all plans offer Roth options.
 See your employer for details.

 2Roth distributions are not taxable if the account has been held for five years and the participant is over age 59½, deceased or disabled.